These prerequisites assume you're working on a

-Since DEV's codebase is using the Ruby on Rails framework, we will need to install Windows Subsystem for Linux.
+Since Forem's codebase is using the Ruby on Rails framework, we will need to install the Windows Subsystem for Linux (WSL).
 Some dependencies used by the source code triggered errors when installing on Windows, so using WSL allows you to work on the software and not having to fix gem incompatibilities.